Kalberhe/DSC80_FINAL_PROJECT/index.md

 ![Banner](assets/league_banner.jpg)

 <div id="introduction" class="section-anchor"></div>

 ## Introduction

-“Victory is not given — it’s earned by slaying dragons, taking towers, and outmaneuvering your foes.”
+"Victory is not given — it's earned by slaying dragons, taking towers, and outmaneuvering your foes."
-— League of Legends, Summoner’s Creed
+— League of Legends, Summoner's Creed

 In professional League of Legends, the outcome of a match is often shaped by early-game decisions:
 Did your team take the first tower?
 Secure the first dragon?
 Get the first blood?

 This project dives deep into data from thousands of pro LoL matches to answer one central question:

- Can we predict match outcomes using early-game statistics?
+**Can we predict match outcomes using early-game statistics?**

 We combine exploratory data analysis, hypothesis testing, machine learning, and fairness auditing to understand how early decisions ripple into victory — or defeat.

-Goals of this project:
+**Goals of this project:**

- Identify early-game events that significantly correlate with winning
+- Identify early-game events that significantly correlate with winning

- Test strategic hypotheses (e.g., “Does first tower predict win rate?”)
+- Test strategic hypotheses (e.g., "Does first tower predict win rate?")

-Build models that predict match outcomes with high accuracy
+- Build models that predict match outcomes with high accuracy

- Audit those models for bias, especially regarding team side (Blue vs Red)
+- Audit those models for bias, especially regarding team side (Blue vs Red)

 Whether you're a data scientist or a die-hard gamer, this project is a case study in how data can decode digital battlegrounds.

 <div id="eda" class="section-anchor"></div>

 ## Exploratory Data Analysis

 Before we build any model or draw bold conclusions, we first need to understand and trust the data.

-Our dataset comes from Oracle’s Elixir, a leading repository of professional League of Legends match data, spanning over 10 years of global competitive play.
+Our dataset comes from Oracle's Elixir, a leading repository of professional League of Legends match data, spanning over 10 years of global competitive play.

- Initial Dataset Dimensions
+**Initial Dataset Dimensions:**

-        Rows: 178,402
+- Rows: 178,402

-        Columns: 163
+- Columns: 163

-Target: result (True = Win, False = Loss)
+- Target: result (True = Win, False = Loss)

- Cleaning Steps Taken
+**Cleaning Steps Taken:**

-    Converted game outcome (result) into boolean format
+- Converted game outcome (result) into boolean format

-    Harmonized categorical variables (side, position, etc.)
+- Harmonized categorical variables (side, position, etc.)

-    Dropped non-informative or redundant columns (e.g., URLs, player IDs)
+- Dropped non-informative or redundant columns (e.g., URLs, player IDs)

-    Filtered for complete and competitive matches (e.g., removed games with missing firstTower or early surrender)
+- Filtered for complete and competitive matches (e.g., removed games with missing firstTower or early surrender)

- Early Impressions from EDA
+**Early Impressions from EDA:**

 One of our first questions:

-“Does the side a team plays on (Blue vs Red) affect their chances of winning?”
+"Does the side a team plays on (Blue vs Red) affect their chances of winning?"

 We plotted win rate by team side:

- Results:
+**Results:**

-        Blue Side Win Rate: 53.1%
+- Blue Side Win Rate: 53.1%

-        Red Side Win Rate: 46.6%
+- Red Side Win Rate: 46.6%

-That’s a noticeable gap — nearly 7% — and it hints at an imbalance in map dynamics or drafting advantage, a key point we'll revisit in our fairness audit.
+That's a noticeable gap — nearly 7% — and it hints at an imbalance in map dynamics or drafting advantage, a key point we'll revisit in our fairness audit.

 We also examined early-game objectives like securing the first tower, first dragon, and first blood.
 These had striking correlations with match outcomes, especially:

 ![Win Rate by Side](assets/win_rate_by_firsttower.png)

 Securing the first tower boosts win rate significantly — more than 70% of those teams go on to win.

 <div id="missingness" class="section-anchor"></div>

 ## Assessment of Missingness

-## Assessment of Missingness <a id="missingness"></a>

 Even in pro-level data, things get messy.

 Before trusting our models, we need to ask:

-> “Are there gaps in the data, and do those gaps say something meaningful?”
+> "Are there gaps in the data, and do those gaps say something meaningful?"

 ### Overview of Missing Data

 We visualized missing values across all 163 columns to understand the scale of the issue.

 Some features, especially those related to post-game statistics like bench, broad jump, and certain gold/xp splits, had significant null percentages, often exceeding 30–50%.
-Here’s a visualization of the top 20:
+Here's a visualization of the top 20:

 ### Are They Missing at Random?